tomkielczewski/OptoLaser/README.md

 # OptoLaser
 Desktop game based on Java Swing.
-Which goal is to lead laser beam to the target using mirrors.
+The goal is to lead laser beam to the target using mirrors.

 All graphics implemented with Canvas class methods.